Bira/octopus-carnival/_posts/2025-02-25-wir-dscc-braxat.md

 I think the encounter examples are pretty well described above.
 As for my impressions, braxats seem to be some of the worst people in Athas, and that's saying something.
 They feel like Darker and Sunnier evil ogres or giants.
+The three variants slot neatly into the ogre/giant/titan role, respectively.